 I’ve never read Rushdie, and was delighted to learn he is one of the very few writers I’ve found who’s voice I truly enjoy.
 Honestly, give me good prose and I could care less about the actual story.
 Happily The Golden House delivers both with room to spare, and I tore through it like a freshly delivered pizza.

 I read somewhere that novelists should shy away from cultural references.
 It dates the story and confuses future readers who have no idea who a certain B-list celebrity is anymore.
-(Try getting all the jokes in an episode of The Golden Girls sometime.)
+(Try getting all the jokes in an episode of The Golden Girls.)
 The Golden House lives gleefully in the zeitgeist, almost to a fault.
 Songs, actors, books, TV shows, movies, music videos.
-They swim by like confused fish, not really sure what they bring to the story.
-I get that he’s setting the scene, pulling the reader face-first into the year 2010 or whatever, but I would have been overwhelmed even with half of this.
+They swim by like confused fish, not really sure what they bring to the table.
+I get that he’s setting the scene, pulling the reader face-first into the year 2010 or whatever, but I would have been overwhelmed with even half of the references.

 The topic of identity politics gets a sharp jab of the pen, even if he does circle back to make a mealy-mouthed attempt at sympathy.
-Men are men and women are women, no matter what we do to minds or bodies.
+Men are men and women are women, no matter what we do to minds or bodies, according to Rushdie.
 Or maybe he’s admitting he feels this way in order to change his own mind, which the characters certainly do.
-It’s confusing, but maybe it should be.
-Rushdie is exorcising ghosts here, or trying to conjure up antidotes, or maybe not.
+It’s confusing and outrageous, but maybe it should be.
+Rushdie is exorcising ghosts here, or trying to conjure up antidotes, or both, or maybe neither.
 It’s almost as if he wrote this book because his therapist advised him to, in order to find some sanity in a world where Donald Trump is president and state legislatures are going out of their way to demonize the gender-fluid.
-I’m not sure it helped, for he seems just as jaded and tortured at the end as he does at the beginning, but it’s a joy to watch him try.
+I’m not sure it helped, for he seems just as jaded and tortured at the end as he does at the beginning.
+But it’s a joy to watch him try.